HJoyce1/ISORRS/README.md

 ### planet.py
 Module contains intial conditions/functions and general variables associated with either Jupiter or Saturn.

+### planet_scale_heights.py
+Updated version of planet with an updated number density profile to better encorporate scale heights.

 ### pw_1Dsinglefieldline.py
 MAIN Module set up to run a series of iterations along a single field line at given position on planet.

 ### pw_1Dsinglefieldline_FAC.py
 MAIN Module resulting from pw_1Dsinglefieldline.py and pw_equatorialFlux.py being spliced together.
+Works a little better than pw_1Dsinglefieldline.py for looking at Jupiter.
 Currently a work in progress.

-Represents current file I am working from.
+### pw_1Dsinglefieldline_asymmetries.py
+MAIN Module created to iterate over different conditons in the auroral region.
+Currently allows for temperature, width and field-aligned current strength to be varied over 'dawn' or 'dusk' conditions.

 ### pw_20190502.py
 MAIN Generic file to run overall - need to look into this more.
 I believe this was written so Carley could print out all